Question: What’s better than a long weekend away?

-Marvel at the Incredible Architecture of the Nativity of Christ Cathedral
+Marvel at the incredible architecture of the Nativity of Christ Cathedral

-It’s absolutely stunning!
-It’s architecture is as it is due to the Neo-Byzantine influence imposed on the country when it was still part of the Russian empire, which is why it would probably look more at home in St Petersburg or somewhere similar.
+It’s absolutely stunning.
+Its architecture is such due to the Neo-Byzantine influence imposed on the country when it was still part of the Russian empire, which is why on the surface it’d probably look more at home in St. Petersburg than little old Riga.
 Due to many varying factors the Cathedral hasn’t always been the Orthodox Cathedral it is now – within its lifetime it’s also been a Lutheran church and, bizarrely, a planetarium.
-Holy buildings don’t always emerge from war unscathed you see.
+Holy buildings don’t always emerge from the war unscathed you see.

 Am I really suggesting going for two walks in one city?
 Why yes, yes I am.
 See, the beauty of a free walking tour is that you’re accompanied by a guide who tells you things, you learn facts and figures and maybe even where to go for the best cup of coffee in town.
 But if you just take yourself out, go for a walk and basically get lost in the city, you discover a whole bunch of things you didn’t know where even there!

 One thing I loved about Riga is the architecture.
-There isn’t one set design or influence for the buildings in Riga, it’s a sort of mish-mash of many, many different influences.
+There isn’t one set design or influence for the buildings in Riga – it’s just a sort of mish-mash of many, many different influences.
 There are contrasts on every corner where old meets new, new meets old and orange meets peach.
 That last one happens a lot, I think orange and peach might be the colour scheme of Riga.

 So go for a walk, get lost on the cobbled streets and who knows what you might find?!

-Dive Headfirst Into Riga Central Market
+Dive headfirst into Riga Central Market

 This, along with the free walking tour, was one thing that I had high hopes for in the city.
-However, due to a combination of crappy weather and my own laziness I didn’t actually get around to going there.
+However, due to a combination of crappy weather and my own laziness, I didn’t actually get around to going there.
 According to the Internet (whether or not it’s true, who knows?!) it’s actually the largest market and bazaar in the whole of Europe, which makes it just a tad more interesting than your bog-standard fish and fruit Friday market.
 It’s also, like Old Riga, a UNESCO Heritage Site.
 The more I read about this place the more I’m kicking myself for not going!
 So do yourselves a favour and take a peek!

 If you’re looking for more info on what to do, see and eat in Riga I highly recommend checking out Girl Goes To who has a whole load of posts about the city.
 We may even have been there at the same time, what are the odds?!